Werner Gruber

-Werner Gruber (born 15 March 1970, in Ostermiething) is an Austrian physicist, author, lecturer, and cabaret artist and is well known from ORF and as a member of the Social Democratic Party of Austria (SPÖ).
+Werner Gruber (born 15 March 1970) is an Austrian physicist, author, lecturer, and cabaret artist and is well known from ORF and as a member of the Social Democratic Party of Austria (SPÖ).

 Biography

+Gruber was born in Ostermiething.
 Gruber grew up in Ansfelden, Upper Austria and graduated in 1999 with a degree in physics from the University of Vienna.
 He then worked as a research assistant at the Institute for Experimental Physics at the University of Vienna.
 Since February 2013 Gruber manages the astronomical institutions of the Adult Education centers in Vienna – the Planetarium Wien, the Kuffner Observatory and the Urania Observatory.
 He teaches the introduction to physics at the Medical Faculty of the Sigmund Freud University Vienna, and at the Institute of Experimental Physic at the University of Vienna.

 After performing on 26 September 2015, Gruber suffered a cardiac arrest, which he survived thanks to a prompt cardiac massage by his colleague Puntigam and a rapid successor rescue chain.
 He was then implanted with a pacemaker with a defibrillator and an internet connection.
 To be a "Sudden Death with Brain" he described in October 2015 as a great luck.
 Gruber had previously tried to reduce excess weight to reduce the resulting health risks.
 After the operative training of a Gastric bypass surgery, he has lost 50 kg until November 2015.

 Gruber is also an active member of the Social Democratic Party of Austria.